stdonn/SKUA2OBJ/README.md

 SKUA2OBJ.exe surfaces.ts surfaces.obj -4412345/-5612345/-123.4
 ```

+## Download the latest Release

+You can download the latest release of [SKUA2OBJ here](https://github.com/stdonn/SKUA2OBJ/releases/latest)
+!!!ATTENTION: All versions are still pre-releases and are not build for working in production environments

 ## TODO

 Currently only the mesh is converted.
 In the future also the style of the SKUA-GOCAD surfaces can be converted to an object material (*.mat)